VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 # Recommendation 3: Implement VT CAMA Data Standard and Require Submittal to SoV
 ## 3.1 Summary
-- Create standardized Computer Assisted Mass Appraisal (CAMA) schema and domains based on fields from current CAMA software providers and input from the Tax Department, with applicability to current and future CAMA providers operating in Vermont
+- Create Computer Assisted Mass Appraisal (CAMA) data standard based on fields from current CAMA software providers and input from the Tax Department, with applicability to current and future CAMA providers operating in Vermont
 - Normalize 'priority fields' in initial standardization, expanding to additional fields in future phases
 - Use stacked polygons for representing and accounting for unlanded structures and common interest parcels
-- Improve attribution of unlanded structures and common interest parcels
+- Improve attribution of unlanded structures and common interest parcels via prefix codes
 - Require submittal of CAMA data adherent to the VT CAMA data standard to the State of Vermont
-- CAMA submittals are to come directly from each vendor via read-only API or file extract, with preference for API
 - Make submitted CAMA data publicly available and relatable with parcel map data

 These recommendations are intended to provide as much useful property description information as possible to aid timely and accurate reappraisals, provide data to also aid key public policy concerns (e.g., housing) that are best served by CAMA data, and ease access to and use of this public information for data analysis and visualization by making it publicly avalable.
 Standardized CAMA data and integration with existing GIS data will have widespread utility, including aiding appraisals and housing policy while providing greater spatial context.